-(i) An employee may elect, with the consent of their manager, to take unpaid leave for the purposes of providing care and support to a class of person set out in subclause (iii) (a) above who is ill.
+(i) An employee may elect, with the consent of their manager, to take unpaid leave for the purposes of providing care and support to care for a family member who is ill.

-35.2 Make Up Time
+35.3 Make Up Time

 (i) An employee may, with the consent of their manager, work "make up time", which means the employee takes time off during ordinary hours and makes up those hours at a later time, during the spread of ordinary hours provided in the Agreement, at the ordinary rate of pay.